 Instructions

-- In a small bowl combine remaining olive oil, minced parsley, cilantro, preserved lemon, and ras el hanout.
+- Make the sauce.
+In a small bowl combine half of the olive oil, minced parsley, cilantro, preserved lemon, spices, harissa, and water with saffron.
 Mix well and set aside.

-- Preheat oven to 350.
-In the base of the tagine, start arranging the sliced potatoes and artichoke hearts over the onions and garlic.
-Next add the olives and peas.
-Drizzle the olive oil mixture over top before pouring the water over everything.
+- Assemble the tagine.
+Preheat oven to 400.
+In the base of the tagine, start arranging the sliced potatoes, carrots, and zucchini over the onions and garlic in a circular design.
+Add the drained chickpeas, if using.
+Drizzle the sauce mixture over top.

-- Cover the tagine and bake for an hour or until the potatoes are cooked through.
+- Bake.
+Cover the tagine and bake for 45 minutes to an hour, or until the potatoes are cooked through.
 Serve over a bed of couscous or with a warm piece of bread.